kroma-network/kroma-specs/specs/glossary.md

 The L2 genesis [block] is the first block of the [L2] chain in its current version.

-The state of the L2 genesis block comprises:
+The state of the L2 genesis block contains [Predeployed contracts][predeploy].

-- State inherited from the previous version of the L2 chain.
-  - This state was possibly modified by "state surgeries".
-For instance, the migration to Bedrock entailed changes on how native ETH balances were stored in the storage trie.
-- [Predeployed contracts][predeploy]

-The timestamp of the L2 genesis block must be a multiple of the [block time][block-time] (i.e. a even number, since the block time is 2 seconds).
+The timestamp of the L2 genesis block must be a multiple of the [block time][block-time] (i.e. an even number, since the block time is 2 seconds).

 When updating the rollup protocol to a new version, we may perform a *squash fork*, a process that entails the creation